WJYM

 WJYM (730 kHz) is an AM radio station licensed to Bowling Green, Ohio, and serving the Toledo metropolitan area.
 It broadcasts a Christian radio format, and is owned by the ministry of noted Televangelist Jimmy Swaggart.
-The studios and transmitter are on Freemont Pike (U.S. Route 20 - U.S. Route 23) near Lime City Road in Lime City, Ohio.
+The studios and transmitter are on Fremont Pike (U.S. Route 20 - U.S. Route 23) near Lime City Road in Lime City, Ohio.

 By day, WJYM is powered at 1,000 watts.
 But 730 AM is a Mexican and Canadian clear channel frequency.
 So to avoid interference, at night WJYM reduces power to 359 watts.
 It uses a directional antenna with a four-tower array.
 Programming is also heard on 250-watt FM translator W295DB at 106.9 MHz.